phargogh/experiment-pip-requirements-with-constraints/README.md

 * On my M1 mac, if I `pip install scipy --platform macosx_10_9_x86_64  --python-version="3.9" --only-binary scipy --no-deps`, I get the correct wheel.
 * Looks like we can specify which wheel to use!
 We can provide the URL to the pypi-hosted wheel to use for scipy in constraints.txt.

+## Conclusion

+Providing a URL to the specific wheel we want is a valid constraint for the requirement.